samuel-lucas6/draft-lucas-bkdf/draft-lucas-balloon-hashing.md

 - `MAX_TIMECOST`: the maximum time cost, which is 16777215.
 - `MIN_PARALLELISM`: the minimum parallelism, which is 1.
 - `MAX_PARALLELISM`: the maximum parallelism, which is 16777215.
-- `MIN_DELTA`: the minimum delta, which is 3.
+- `DELTA`: the number of dependencies per block (a security parameter), which is 3.
-- `MAX_DELTA`: the maximum delta, which is 100.

 # The Expand-Mix-Extract (EME) Function

 ~~~
-EME(password, salt, spaceCost, timeCost, delta)
+EME(password, salt, spaceCost, timeCost)
 ~~~

 The EME function can be divided into three steps: